Compact Lifted Relaxations for Low-Rank Optimization

-Finally, it is interesting to consider whether the relaxation developed here is at least as strong as the matrix perspective relaxation developed by \citet{bertsimas2021new}.
-We now prove this is indeed the case. \cite{bertsimas2021new} only applies to partially separable objectives.
+Finally, it is interesting to consider whether the relaxation developed here is at least as strong as the matrix perspective relaxation of \citet{bertsimas2021new}.
+We now prove this is indeed the case. {The relaxation of }\cite{bertsimas2021new} only applies to partially separable objectives.
 Hence, we first need to impose more structure on the objective of \eqref{prob:lowrankrelaxation_orig} to compare relaxations.